 This is a safety measure initiated by the ministry and is followed in many international countries.
 The idea behind this is that keeping headlights on throughout the day, even when the sun is nice and bright, makes spotting two-wheelers easier on the road.
 So, others on the road can see the motorcycle or scooter from a distance.
 It is also helpful during tricky light conditions during dusk, dawn or in case of sudden clouds casting a shadow.

 Is there an alternative?

 Many bike manufacturers have also installed DRL (Day-time Running Lights) on their motorcycle headlights as seen on the Bajaj Dominar or the 2017 KTM 390 Duke / RC 390.
 This is basically a small, but fairly bright strip of light incorporated in the headlight console.
 This strip remains illuminated even if the headlight isn’t switched on, so that the on-coming traffic can clearly see the motorcycle or scooter approaching.

 What impact will AHO have on the battery?

 To be honest, this will strain two-wheeler batteries a little more, but without hampering the battery in any way.
 Most modern motorcycles and scooters use advanced battery and alternators system, which can comfortably manage the extra load.
+This will no way alter fuel economy either.
 So, no need to sweat.